AndrewTrepagnier/python-control/control/interactive/README.md

 - **Damping**: Damping ratio (for complex poles)
 - **Frequency**: Natural frequency (for complex poles)

+A green dot marker will appear on the root locus curve to show exactly where your cursor is positioned.

 ### Installation

 The interactive tools require matplotlib: